defects4log/SecLogging/README.md

 # Studying Logging Code Security and Benchmarking LLMs on its Detection & Repair

-Replication Package for the paper on logging code security.
+Replication Package for FSE 2026 paper "Towards Secure Logging: Characterizing and Benchmarking Logging Code Security Issues with LLMs".

 ## Prerequisite